sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 }
 ```

-For the smart contract, it is only necessary to focus on two parts, `data` and `signature`, and it will resolve and use `data` only when the `signature` verification is passed.
+For the smart contract, it is only necessary to focus on two parts: `data` and `signature`.
+It should only use and trust `data` when the `signature` verification passes.

 #### API Marker

-Note that the first byte in `data` is an identification marker, which not only indicates how the signed data is serialized, but also has a more important role in distinguishing the data from different interfaces.
+Note that the first byte in `data` is an identification marker, which not only indicates how the signed data is serialized, but also has a more important role in distinguishing data from different interfaces.

-Without this marker, the smart contract cannot distinguish which interface the passing-in data actually comes from.
-When oracle has two interfaces that return signed data of the same length, the attacker can pass the data returned from other interfaces to the contract, causing risks.
+Without this marker, the smart contract cannot distinguish which interface the passed data actually comes from.
+When oracle has two interfaces that return signed data of the same length, the attacker can pass the data returned from another interfaces to the contract, potentially causing issues.
 Therefore, different APIs should use different marker values.

 ### Add a coin price API

-Here we use the [OKX API](https://www.okx.com/docs-v5/en) to obtain the currency price, and this is only for the demo, regardless of the single point of failure problem.
+Here we use the [OKX API](https://www.okx.com/docs-v5/en) to obtain a currency's price.

 First, wrap the OKX API.
 Note how the method handles the value of price.
 Because it is inconvenient for the smart contract to handle *float* numbers, a variable `decimal` is introduced to convert the price value into an integer.